Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Women’s equality is not a malleable human construct subject to the transient determinations of each society.

-Reborn believers should, therefore, espouse, exemplify, and defend the equality of all women in all walks of life, inside and outside the home.
+Reborn believers should, therefore, espouse, exemplify, and defend the equality of all women in all walks of life, both inside and outside the home.

 God’s Ideal

-Women most embody half of the attributes, aptitudes, and affections God deemed necessary to build prosperous societies.
+Women most fully embody half of the attributes, aptitudes, and affections God deemed necessary to build prosperous societies.

-To the extent societies uphold women’s equality, they benefit from their passions, preferences, and proficiencies.
+To the extent that societies uphold women’s equality, they benefit from their passions, preferences, and proficiencies.
 As a result, they begin to approach God’s ideal.

-To the extent societies codify women’s inequality, they deprive themselves of their contributions.
+To the extent that societies codify women’s inequality, they deprive themselves of their contributions.
 As a result, they fall far short of God’s standard.

 Those who ignore or suppress these influences are virtually assured of not attaining the same level of godliness because of their pride.